emmyzzang/BeerFinder/README.md

 IV.
 LIST

-On pageload, the List has the full CRUD capabilities for users to: Create, Read, Update, and Delete their own beer ratings.
+On pageload, the List has the full CRUD capabilities for user to: Create, Read, Update, and Delete their own beer ratings.
 This list is permanently stored to the mysql db for each individual user until the user decides to do a CRUD action to the data.

 The full list of technologies are as follows: